gophercloud/gophercloud/README.md

-# gophercloud &mdash; V0.0.0
+# Gophercloud &mdash; V0.0.0
 The Go ecosystem seems to lack a comprehensive cloud services API (at the time this README was first written).
 As both Go and cloud services are trending in many businesses, and with Go used increasingly in infrastructure, it seems like an odd omission.
-To fill this gap, gorax provides a Go binding to the Rackspace cloud APIs.
+To fill this gap, Gophercloud provides a Go binding to the Rackspace cloud APIs.
 Rackspace offers many APIs that are compatible with OpenStack, and thus provides an ideal springboard for wider OpenStack technology adoption in the Go community.

 **This library is still in the very early stages of development.
 Unless you want to contribute, it probably isn't what you want.**

-## How to Contribute
+## Getting Started
+### Install the Go Programming Language
+Gophercloud provides an Openstack-compatible SDK binding to the Go community.
+As such, to either use it or contribute code, you'll need to have Go installed.
+Please [refer to the Go installation instructions](http://golang.org/doc/install) for detailed steps to install the latest stable release of Go.

 ### Familiarize Yourself with Go
-To contribute to gophercloud, you'll need some passing familiarity with Go, and how it uses certain concepts.
-If you've never worked with Go before, I *strongly* encourage the interested reader to [install the latest version of Go](http://golang.org/), and follow through the excellent online book titled [Effective Go](http://golang.org/doc/effective_go.html).[^1]
+To use or contribute to Gophercloud, you'll need some passing familiarity with Go, and how it uses certain concepts.
+If you've never worked with Go before, I *strongly* encourage the interested reader to follow through the excellent online book titled [Effective Go](http://golang.org/doc/effective_go.html).

-[^1]: A common problem found often in newcomers to the Go community is preconceptions instilled through years of working with other languages or environments.
-If you find something about Go or its workflow that irks you to the point of kvetching, I humbly ask that you be patient with yourself, keep any discussion of the matter informed and civil, and please do not use gophercloud's issue-tracking system as a soapbox unless it *really* impacts the usability of the gophercloud package by other Go developers.
-Be respectful of other Go users who might disagree with you.

-### Installing gophercloud in a Workspace
+### Installing Gophercloud in a Workspace

-<span style="font-size: 300%; font-weight: bold; text-align:center; color:red">STOP!</span>
+***STOP!
+STOP!
+STOP!***

 **Please** do not just clone this repository expecting it to work like any other Python, Ruby, Java, or C/C++ repo.
 Go packages don't work that way!
 (You *did* read Effective Go, right?)

-#### Temporary: gophercloud is a Private Repository!
-How do I install?
+#### Installing Into an Existing Project
+Assuming you have a project underway already and its `$GOPATH` environment variable holds the correct path, you can include the Gophercloud package in the usual manner using `go get`:

+    go get github.com/rackspace/gophercloud

+The remainder of this document, and supporting materials, assumes a correct `$GOPATH` configuration, but further assumes that an environment variable `$GOPHERCLOUD` points to the Gophercloud installation directory as well.
+E.g.,

+    export GOPHERCLOUD=$GOPATH/src/github.com/rackspace/gophercloud

+#### Creating a New Gophercloud Project
+If you're just starting out with Go, a convenience script exists which lets you create a new Go workspace preconfigured with Gophercloud for you.

 ***Please note that these instructions are here temporarily until we make this repository public.***